 Interested in volunteering?
 Catch up with co-founder David Rothman at email@example.com or 703-370-6540.

-Contributors to this site, an offshoot of LibraryCity, are:
+Among the participants in LibraryEndowment.org, an offshoot of LibraryCity, are:

-Jim Duncan, our strategy consultant.
-He is executive director of the Colorado Library Consortium.
+Jim Duncan, our Strategy Consultant.
+He is Executive Director of the Colorado Library Consortium.
 Jim’s views are his own.
 But they reflect the needs of cash-strapped small town libraries and others the consortium serves.
 The words “library evangelists” pretty much cover what Jim and the rest of us are up to.
 He holds a masters degree in library and information science from the University of Iowa.
 Contact Jim at firstname.lastname@example.org or 720-739-3679.

-Corilee Christou, our Ohio-based director of publisher and library relations.
+Corilee Christou, our Ohio-based Director of Publisher and Library Relations Emeritus.
 Corilee has worked in public, K-12, and academic libraries, as well as for Reed Publishing, former owner of Library Journal, School Library Journal, and Publishers Weekly.
 Among other achievements, Corilee was among the people responsible for those PW blurbs on the Amazon site.
 Corilee holds a masters in library science from Simmons College.
-Reach her at email@example.com or 513-488-5275.
-Interested in volunteering?
-Catch up with Corilee and cc David Rothman.
+LibraryEndowment.org is now looking for Corilee’s replacement as director of publisher and library relations.